mastevenson/GettingCleaningData_CourseProject/CodeBook.md

 4- mean

-        The mean measurement of the associated variable normalized from -1 to 1.
+        The mean measurement of the associated variable.